rathorer/javascript-app-seed/README.md

 In case you see this error:
 Error: Could not find a suitable bundler!

-Just install browserify globally (this link).
+Just install browserify globally (below link).

 https://github.com/chrisdickinson/beefy/issues/70